Veering branched surfaces, surgeries, and geodesic flows: Veering branched surfaces

 As in \Cref{defn:vbs}, we will often abuse notation and consider the orientations on the components of the branch locus as part of the data of $B$. \end{defn}

 We have the following analogue of \Cref{lemma:vbssector}.

 \begin{lemma} Let $B$ be an almost veering branched surface.
+Each sector of $B$ is homeomorphic to a disc, an annulus, or a M\"obius band.
 If a sector of $B$ is homeomorphic to a disc, it has 4 corners and the orientations on the sides flips on two opposite corners.
 If a sector of $B$ is homeomorphic to an annulus or a M\"obius band, it has no corners. \end{lemma}

-\begin{proof} One can prove this using the same method as in \Cref{lemma:vbssector}: First observe that (iii) implies the number of corners in each sector is divisible by $4$.
+\begin{proof} One can prove this using the same argument as in \Cref{lemma:vbssector}: First observe that (iii) implies the number of corners in each sector is divisible by $4$.
 In this case, sectors that are discs with no corners are explicitly forbidden by (i), so the indices of all sectors are nonpositive.
 Finally, an additivity argument implies that all these indices are $0$. \end{proof}